godatadriven/build-your-own-search-engine/blog.md

 To test if your image was build correctly run it locally:
 ```
-docker run -p 80:80 covid-19-search:latest
+docker run -p 8080:8080 covid-19-search:latest
 ```
-You should now be able to access the user interface from your browser with localhost:80.
+You should now be able to access the user interface from your browser with localhost:8080.

+The exposed port is specified in the Dockerfile.
+If you want to expose the service on a different port, alter it there.

 ### Azure Container Registry
 Now we must create an [azure container registry](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal).
 Write down the server name, which is something like "XXX.azurecr.io